grunt-lucas/porytiles/CONTRIBUTING.md

 # Contributions
 Contributions to Porytiles are always welcome!
-To contribute, I encourage you to fork Porytiles and then make your changes in a branch in your fork.
+To contribute, you are encouraged to fork Porytiles and then make your changes in a branch in your fork.
 You may then submit a cross-repository PR to the main Porytiles repo with your feature.
 Please see below for guidance on how to name your branch.